 It's official: BlackBerry PlayBook will run Android apps

-Research in Motion announced two 'app players' that will run BlackBerry and Android applications on its upcoming PlayBook tablet
+Research In Motion announced two "app players" that will run Android and BlackBerry applications on the upcoming PlayBook tablet.

 The upcoming BlackBerry PlayBook tablet PC will have an interesting and diverse application ecosystem, with significant enterprise, consumer and gaming options coming this summer.

 On March 24, Research in Motion announced that the PlayBook will support both BlackBerry Java and Android applications.
 The ability to run Android apps will significantly increase the volume of apps available to the PlayBook because it will combine the Android Market (200,000-plus apps) and BlackBerry App World (20,000 apps).

 BlackBerry PlayBook in action: Some hands-on video time

 Will the BlackBerry PlayBook run Android apps?

 RIM is launching two so-called application players that provide an application runtime environment for BlackBerry Java and Android Version 2.3 (Gingerbread) apps.
 RIM will also release a software development kit for the PlayBook that will enable the use of C/C++ app development for the operating system.